 About the Certificate Program:

 The Mel King Institute Certificate offers a new way to engage with our programming through a more comprehensive experience culminating in a credential.
-This program provides an overview of the basic skills, knowledge, and values that underlie the work of community development in Massachusetts.
+By participating in existing MKI courses and workshops, participants are provided an overview of the basic skills, knowledge, and values that underlie the work of community development in Massachusetts.
 Graduates will be equipped with an understanding to think broadly about the needs of communities, the historic and current racism that perpetuates inequalities and the tool to address community needs through analogizing data, engaging residents, economic development, infrastructure development and more.
-All trainings will be practitioner designed and led, and oriented towards the needs and priorities of communities.
+All trainings are practitioner designed and led, and oriented towards the needs and priorities of communities.

 The Course Structure:

-Participants in the Certificate program will have eighteen months to take 9 courses.
+Participants in the Certificate program will have eighteen months to participate in 9 trainings.

 One training from each Learning Area